natel97/birdhouse/README.md

 ## About

-Birdhouse is an API scaffolding tool for NestJS
+Birdhouse is an API scaffolding / generation tool for NestJS

 Go from YAML to YAPI in minutes :D

-## Warnings
+## Features

-For Docs Generation, this requires Haskell and the `erd` package installed.
-If you don't install it, you'll be fine with running the command `docker-compose up --build` after it fails.
+By default, this initializes a NestJS application with a Postgres database, Swagger Docs, an ER diagram, a dockerfile, a docker-compose file, and creates the entities and routes that you declare in the YML file.

+This originated as a hackathon project, so the code may be flaky on some edge cases.

 ## Usage

+Install module globally `npm i -g birdhouse`

 Usage: birdhouse `<command>`

 where `<command>` is one of:
 construct, init

+### construct

+Construct creates an application using the .birdhouse.yml file in the current folder.
+No arguments for construct exist as of now.

+### init

+Does nothing now, would be nice to use this to initialize a yml in the command line.

 ## Example Syntax